Public Sector

 • Project and Programme Management

-Key Components of Effective Public Sector Training Courses
+Key components of effective Public Sector training courses

 To address the unique needs of government organisations, public sector training courses should incorporate several essential elements that set them apart from generic corporate training programs.

-Policy and Regulatory Compliance
+Policy and regulatory compliance

 A cornerstone of public sector training is ensuring that employees are well-versed in relevant policies, regulations, and legal frameworks.
 This knowledge is crucial for maintaining compliance and avoiding potential legal pitfalls that could compromise public trust.